Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

     21 | Spyscroll for long pages | setup, app.py, js, materialise | done

-  * Features left to Implement
-    no. | Feature | Page | Status | Priority/Comment
+  * Features left to Implement as of 15-nov no. | Feature | Page | Status | Priority/Comment
     --|--|--|--| --|
     1 | Automate action numbers on add_action template                    | add_action | not done | 1 - MUST